Lucas-zz/BatePapoUOL_BackEnd/README.md

 - PUT ```/messages/:id```

-Request to change a specific message in the collection of messages informing the messages' ObjectId on the URL, the same type of information sent in the POST ```/messages``` and the User in the headers of the request, like this:
+Request to change a specific message in the collection of messages informing the messages' ObjectId in the URL.
+The API will be waiting for the same type of information sent in the POST ```/messages``` and the User in the headers of the request, like this:

 ```js
 request.put(`EXEMPLE_URL/messages/${id}`,